 - Hypersensitivity [see CONTRAINDICATIONS and WARNINGS AND PRECAUTIONS]

 - Dysphagia and Breathing Difficulties [see WARNINGS AND PRECAUTIONS]

 Because clinical trials are conducted under widely varying conditions, the adverse reaction rates observed in the clinical trials of a drug cannot be directly compared to rates in the clinical trials of another drug and may not reflect the rates observed in clinical practice.

-BOTOX and BOTOX Cosmetic contain the same active ingredient in the same formulation, but with different labeled Indications and Usage.
-Therefore, adverse reactions observed with the use of BOTOXCosmetic also have the potential to be observed with the use of BOTOX.
+BOTOX and BOTOX Cosmetic contain the same active ingredient in the same formulation, but have different labeled Indications and Usage.
+Therefore, adverse events observed with the use of BOTOXalso have the potential to be observed with the use of BOTOX Cosmetic.

 Local weakness of the injected muscle(s) represents the expected pharmacological action of botulinum toxin.
 However, weakness of nearby muscles may also occur due to spread of toxin [see WARNINGS AND PRECAUTIONS].